x-govuk/x-govuk.github.io/app/posts/govuk-services-frontend-stats.md

   url: https://github.com/frankieroberto
 ---

-To celebrate the release of [GOV.UK Frontend version 5](https://github.com/alphagov/govuk-frontend/releases/tag/v5.0.0), as a fund end-of-year project, I’ve written a script to report which version of GOV.UK Frontend the different government services are currently using.
+To celebrate the release of [GOV.UK Frontend version 5](https://github.com/alphagov/govuk-frontend/releases/tag/v5.0.0), as a fun end-of-year project, I’ve written a script to report which version of GOV.UK Frontend different government services are currently using.

-[Using common patterns and components](https://www.gov.uk/service-manual/service-standard/point-13-use-common-standards-components-patterns) helps users to have a more consistent experience as they move between different services, and is part of the service standard, and GOV.UK Frontend is a way to achieve this.
+[Using common patterns and components](https://www.gov.uk/service-manual/service-standard/point-13-use-common-standards-components-patterns) helps users to have a more consistent experience as they move between different services, and is part of the service standard.
+GOV.UK Frontend helps service teams achieve this.

 However, maintaining and upgrading GOV.UK Frontend across hundreds of government services is no small feat!